stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

     }
 ```

-If we check our goldenBytestring function, we have use haskell's ```show``` function to print our failed tests.
-To save the bytestring into a file ```writeFile``` has been used.
-We have also specified a new directory to store our golden files.
+Let's analyze a little our `goldenBytestring` function:

+ - It return type is a `Golden ByteString`.
+ - To print our failed tests it makes use of haskell's `show` function.
+ - To write the bytestring into a file as well as reading it from a file we have used the `writeFile` function from the Data.ByteString.Lazy module.
+ - We will be saving the output into a different directory called `/.otherGolden`.

 ```shell
 $ tree